Carnival Ecstasy: Elevator death

-During December of 2015, a crew-member of the ship was working on an elevator while on-board the Carnival Ecstasy.
-The ship had disabled an elevator safety mechanism whilst the elevator was in maintenance, when the elevator came down, killing the man.
-A couple, Matt Davis and his partner, witnessed the scene whilst on their way to dinner, filming the occurrence.
+During December 2015, a crew-member of the ship was working on an elevator while on board the Carnival Ecstasy.
+The ship had disabled an elevator safety mechanism while the elevator was in maintenance, when the elevator came down, killing the man.
+A couple, Matt Davis and his partner, witnessed the scene while on their way to dinner, filming the occurrence.

 Refits

 The Ecstasy as the ship originally appeared.

 As part of the Evolutions of Fun upgrade program, in mid-2007 the Ecstasy was renamed the Carnival Ecstasy to match with the rest of the Carnival branded ship names in the fleet.
-Continuing with the upgrade program, in the fall of 2009 the ship was given a 28 day dry dock and a major multi-million-dollar refit.
+Continuing with the upgrade program, in the fall of 2009 the ship was given a 28-day dry dock and a major multi-million-dollar refit.
 During the refit, 98 ocean view cabins were converted into balcony cabins along the mid and aft sections of the ship, some of the suites located on the Upper deck received extended balconies, the kid's wading pool area on the lower aft area of the ship was removed and converted into an adults-only Serenity area with sun loungers and two hot tubs, the aft pool was removed and converted into the Carnival WaterWorks water park with waterslides and fountains which also replaced the original waterslide at the main pool and the original kids wading pool, the main pool area was refurbished and given a resort-style appearance, a younger teens area Circle "C" was added, and various interior renovations and enhancements were made.
-In January, 2017, the ship underwent a two week dry docking, at the Grand Bahama Shipyard in Freeport, Bahamas.
+In January, 2017, the ship underwent a two-week dry docking, at the Grand Bahama Shipyard in Freeport, Bahamas.
 The ship underwent a further 14 day dry dock in October, 2019, adding more venues and providing maintenance.
 The work was done again at Freeport, Bahamas.